ESP32DE/ESP32-SoftUSB/README.md

 # Note

-this repos are still in work process and is customized done.
+these repos are still in process and their customized done.

 this is not an official confirmation for working SoftUSB function on ESP32,

-it is a customized white hack version by an community user
+it is a customized white hack version by an defiantly community user

 containt custom doing for showing a bitbanged SoftUSB in Low Speed and defiantly :) in Full Speed

-High Speed is not done here -
+High Speed is not include here -

 not yet ...